tngo0508/tngo0508.github.io/_posts/2023-12-25-permutation.md

 ```

 # My Explanation
-This is my handwriting notes.
-This helps me to visualize the algorithm before I start implementing code.
+In my handwritten notes, I visually depicted the algorithm before diving into the code.
 ![notes](../assets/images/2023-12-25_20-00-38-permutation.png)

-As depicted in the figure above, I started with an empty array.
-As I go through each element in the input array, I visualized and added each number of the input into my `result` array one by one.
-Note that, my algorithm is not technically adding it.
-This figurative speaking is just an illustration of my thoughts on how to come to the final result.
-At each iteration, I perform a swap operation to make sure that I generate all possible permutations.
-To do this, I employ the backtrack algorithm to explore all the possible paths in my recursive tree.
-Once, I am done with one branch, I backtrack by re-swap the elements again back to normal state.
-That means that as once I go through the entire tree, I will get all the potential candidates in my final result.
+I initiated the process with an empty array, gradually adding each element from the input array to my `result` array.
+Although my algorithm doesn't technically add elements in this manner, this figurative representation illustrates my thought process.
+At each iteration, a swap operation is performed to ensure the generation of all possible permutations.
+The backtracking algorithm is employed to explore various paths in the recursive tree.
+Upon completing one branch, I backtrack by re-swapping elements to their original state.
+This ensures that once the entire tree is traversed, all potential candidates are captured in the final result.

 Here is my solution
 ```python